Sarav-S/Laravel-Multiauth/README.md

 - **Author**: Sarav
 - **Author Homepage**: http://sarav.co

+Check working sample code of this project <a href="https://github.com/Sarav-S/Laravel-Multiauth-SampleCode">here</a>

 ##Step 1 : Require Composer package##

 Open your terminal and navigate to your laravel folder.
 Now run the following command